kaikaic1998/Real_Time_Video_Inpainting_PoC/README.md

 </p>

 <h2 align="center">Challenges for Real Time Inpainting</h2>
 This framework tries to achieve inpainting by tracking and segmenting to create high quality masks for inpainting.
-The quality of the real time generation of masks directly impacts the quality of inpainting.
+The quality of the real-time generation of masks directly impacts the quality of inpainting.

 Here, we discuss that challeges faced for achieving real time inpainting.